 Use the right hand crack/block with some left hand face holds to get past clip 1 to a stance.
 Follow the crack/face straight up through this well protected 3 clip section to another stance.
 The crux starts here with good but a bit harder climbing with good feet.
 Follow the continuing crack for 3 clips to another good stance.
 Go through the last two clips with interesting moves to the anchors.

-This is the last route on the right.
+At the Bank Rob, this is the last route on the right.

 9 clips to anchors.